Victorian Railways E type carriage: Buffet & Restaurant cars

 34AE was converted to a buffet car in 1937 and named Taggerty two years later.
 In this form a kitchen and long counter facing eighteen seats filled most of the carriage, with three first-class compartments seating the same number of passengers in the rest of the carriage.
 Taggerty ran in VR long-distance services, most often on the 12 noon Melbourne to Bendigo, returning on the 5:04 pm.
 It originally retained the dark red scheme of the Victorian Railways' passenger fleet (though with a silver roof), but was later repainted into the blue and gold scheme.
 The vehicle was sold in 1983 and it now resides in a park in Donald.

 21AE & 26AE were intended to follow Taggerty, but this work was held off during World War II.
 As work had already started the vehicles could not be pressed back into service, so they spent the war in the Newport Workshops compound.
 In 1955 the cars were finally finished, re-entering service as air-conditioned Restaurant cars: three compartments were retained but the rest of the car stripped out, being replaced with a buffet module with an eating area.
 The cars were named Kiewa and Moyne respectively.
 A John Buckland photo of Moyne in 1958 at Dimboola shows that it was fitted with ex-Spirit of Progress bogies.

+It is possible that, had Kiewa and Moyne entered service in 1939, they would have been identified as Composite Buffet No.6 and No.7 respectively.